ibc/protoojs.org/documentation/api/index.md

 ## Router
 {: #router}

 A router object is an isolated instance of middleware and routes.
 You can think of it as a "mini-application" capable only of performing middleware and routing functions.
-A Protoo `Application` has a built-in router.
+A Protoo application has a built-in router.

-A router behaves like middleware itself, so you can use it as an argument to [app.use()](#app-use) or as the argument to another router’s [use()](#router-use) method.
+A router behaves like middleware itself, so you can use it as an argument to [app.use()](#app-use) or as the argument to another router's [use()](#router-use) method.

 Given a Protoo `Application` a new `Router` can be created using the [app.Router()](#app-Router) method, which creates a new `Router` instance by inheriting the `app` settings.